The Explorer is getting a new look. During a short transition period, you may find pages with both old and new design.

-The Explorer has interviewed three actors on the Norwegian fashion scene, and they concur: Sustainability in fashion is an imperative.
+Fast fashion may be more damaging to the environment than air traffic.
+The Explorer has interviewed three actors on the Norwegian fashion scene, and they concur: Sustainability in an imperative.

 “Sustainability has long been at the top of the agenda for many in the Norwegian fashion industry, but it has become even more important in recent years,” says Ditte Kristensen.